Window Falls Prevention & Safety Tips

 - Falls can be prevented by using window guards/locks that keep windows from opening too far.

-- Move furniture, like cribs, desks, beds and tables, away from windows and children aren’t tempted to climb on them to access an open window.
+- Move furniture such as cribs, desks, beds and tables away from windows so children aren’t tempted to climb on them to access an open window.